Intel · Glossary

 - Kelly Criterion

 - A mathematical formula for optimal position sizing.
 It calculates the fraction of capital to allocate to a trade based on the probability of winning and the payoff ratio.
-Closelook uses a fractional Kelly approach (typically half-Kelly) to determine position sizes across all five model portfolios.
+Closelook uses a fractional Kelly approach (typically half-Kelly) to determine position sizes across the ten reference portfolios.

 L